Pro Club Workshop #63

 You must have seen those breathtaking water droplet photos.
 The key to capturing these magical shots are a combination of tools that you use and the technique that you employ.
 In workshop # 63 Alex from Photigy will be demystifying the whole process for you.

-The other important ingredient is the actual liquid that produces this beautiful droplets.
+The other important ingredient is the actual liquid that produces these beautiful droplets.
 The key is in using the right liquid.
 Some of you might have guessed already – yes this is glycerin.
 But not pure glycerin.
 This is more like the liquid used inside smoke machines.
 It contains about 80-90% glycerin.
-Even at that concentration the liquid is heavier than water.
+Even at that concentration, the liquid is heavier than water.
 This is necessary too in order to create that beautiful effects when two or more droplets collide.
-With a lighter liquid like alcohol all you will get are small droplets flying everywhere.
+With a lighter liquid like alcohol, all you will get are small droplets flying everywhere.

 There are a few other things that you need to consider before you can hope to get those magical droplets photos.
 Alex explains all of them in a meticulous way in this workshop.
 One of the most important being Flash Delay.
 Flash Delay is the time interval between when the drop is released from the dropper and when the flash fires.
 Ideally, it has to be synced so that the flash fires at the very instant the liquid touches the surface of water.